15101538237ren/Epigenetics/README.md

 ### DNA methylation

-DNA methylation was first discovered in calf thymus DNA by Hotchkiss, in 1948[96].
+DNA methylation was first discovered in calf thymus DNA by Hotchkiss, in 1948 [96].
 It is a heritable epigenetic mark involving the covalent transfer of a methyl group to the C-5 position of the cytosine ring of DNA by DNA methyltransferases 1 (DNMTs) [91].
 In prokaryotes, DNA methylation takes place on both cytosine and adenine bases and constitutes a branch of the host restriction system to distinguish self and non-self DNA.
-However in multicellular eukaryotes this modification is limited to cytosine bases only and acts mainly as a repressive tag resulting in silent chromatin state and tran- scriptional repression [97, 98].
+However in multicellular eukaryotes this modification is limited to cytosine bases only and acts mainly as a repressive tag resulting in silent chromatin state and transcriptional repression [97, 98].
 In mammals, DNA methylation occurs at cytosines in any context of the genome.
 In plants, cytosines are methylated in both symmetrical (CG or CHG) or asymmetrical (CHH, where H is A, T, or C) contexts [95].
 However, more than 98% of DNA methylation occurs in a CpG dinucleotide context in somatic cells, while as much as a quarter of all methylation appears in a non-CpG context in embryonic stem cells (ESCs) [95].

 Most DNA methylation is essential for normal development, and it plays a very important role in a number of key processes including genomic imprinting, X-chromosome inactivation, and suppression of repetitive element transcription and transposition and, when dysregulated, contributes to diseases like cancer [91, 92, 93, 94].
 It is considered to be one of the first steps in epigenetic regulation, acting as a fundamental mechanism in functional organization of the human genome.
 It is also an attractive and promising target in the development of new drugs for cancer chemotherapy as epigenetic alterations are, in principle, more readily reversible than genetic anomalies [88].